uhasker/getting-things-done-in-next-js/src/chapter2/02-basic-types.md

 ```

 Another important point to make about type aliases is that two type aliases are exactly the same as long as the underlying types are the same.
-For example this is valid even though it doesn't look like it:
+For example, this is valid even though it doesn't look like it at first glance:

 ```ts
 type MyString = string;